Yigenana/presentations/QCON18.md

 # Fail Fast: Error Type

 ```
-type customError interface {
+type error interface {
     Error() string
 }

 // New returns an error that formats as the given text.
-func New(text string) customError {
+func New(text string) error {
-    return &customError{text}
+	return &errorString{text}
 }

-func Sqrt(f float64) (float64, error) {
-    if f < 0 {
-        return 0, customError.New("math: square root of negative number")
+// errorString is a trivial implementation of error.
+type errorString struct {
+    s string
 }

-    // implementation
+func (e *errorString) Error() string {
+    return e.s
 }

 ```

 ^ Let's introduce the error type.
 In Go, all errors are values.
-Calling Error on an error type returns the error as a string, often used for logging.
-The Error type is an interface.
-I won't spend too much time on Go interfaces in this talk, but essentially it is a type with methods and any other custom type can implement the interface if it has those methods.
-So by added an Error method that returns a string, you can easily create custom errors and you generate them like with the New function above.
+The Error type is predeclared and is an interface, which you see in the first block above.
+I won't spend too much time on Go interfaces in this talk, but essentially it is a named collection of methods and any other custom type can satisfy the interface if it has those same methods.
+So the error type is an interface that can describe itself with a string.
+So by added an Error method that returns a string, you can easily create custom errors and you generate them like with the New function above, which comes from the errors package.

 ---